 As highly-regarded voices in your communities, librarians can speak with credibility in local media – which is where it counts the most if your goal is to draw the attention of your elected representatives.
-ALA's resources for library advocacy in the media are meant to leverage the power of your unique voice.
 Here are a few places you can start:

 Writing letters to the editorWriting a letter to the editor – especially at your local news outlet – is one of the most effective ways to draw the attention of your elected leaders.
 Congressional staff monitor daily media hits for their offices.
 Every time a member of Congress is mentioned in the news, voters' perceptions are influenced.
 Keep in mind that every letter to the editor makes an impact, even if it’s not published.
 The more feedback a news outlet receives about libraries, the clearer they understand that libraries are relevant and newsworthy to their readers.
 This one-pager provides tips on how to get a letter printed in major metropolitan newspapers or online news sites with large readerships.